Armistead L. Boothe C0268

 Published by George Mason University Libraries

 Armistead Lloyd Boothe (1907-1990) was a lawyer and state legislator from Alexandria, Virginia.
 Boothe attended Episcopal High School, the University of Virginia, and Oxford University as a Rhodes Scholar.
-He and his wife, Elizabeth Peele Boothe, were married in 1934.
+He and his wife, Elizabeth Peele Boothe, were married in 1934 (Smith 7).

 Boothe served as a Democratic Virginia state legislator from 1948-1963.
-He was a prominent member of a group of legislators known as the "Young Turks" who opposed the entrenched establishment politicians of Virginia government.
-As noted in a 1970 news release, "he became perhaps best known for his consistent political fight, from 1954 on, to keep the public schools of the State open" after Virginia threatened to eliminate the mandate for public schools in order to oppose the Supreme Court's Brown vs. Board of Education decision requiring school integration.
+He was a prominent member of a group of legislators known as the "Young Turks" who opposed the entrenched establishment politicians of Virginia government (Smith 17).
+As noted in a 1970 press release in folder 4 of box 1 of the Boothe collection, "he became perhaps best known for his consistent political fight, from 1954 on, to keep the public schools of the State open" after Virginia threatened to eliminate the mandate for public schools in order to oppose the Supreme Court's Brown vs. Board of Education decision requiring school integration.

 Boothe also served as a trustee of Colonial Williamsburg.
 A lifelong Episcopalian, he left politics and the law in 1970 to serve as the Director of Development at Virginia Theological Seminary in Alexandria.
 Boothe died in 1990.